2025 Venus Retrograde Reflections

 The ‘anyone, anytime’ part was also causing me harm.
 At one point, I believed that this was the only thing and I began withdrawing verbally in more ways than one.
 When I realized that this created another layer of suffering, I knew in time that the answer was not in silencing myself.

-Sharing my heart with the trash heap
+Officially cutting off ‘sharing my heart with the trash heap’

 This is directly supported by adrienne maree brown and the chapter in her book Loving Corrections on righting relationships.